protontypes/open-sustainable-technology/README.md

 - [FABIO](https://github.com/fineprint-global/fabio) - Forestry and Agriculture Biomass Input-Output Tables.

 ### Circular Economy and Waste

+> **What?** An economic system of production and consumption that aims to eliminate waste and pollution by keeping products, materials, and resources in continuous use through practices such as reusing, sharing, repairing, leasing, refurbishing, and recycling.

+> **How?** These tools help map and classify waste, such as plastic pollution; facilitate recycling and exchange of goods; organize community efforts; and identify circular economy pathway potential.

 - [ONEARMY](https://github.com/ONEARMY/precious-plastic) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.
 - [Trash-ICRA19](https://conservancy.umn.edu/handle/11299/214366) - A Bounding Box Labeled Dataset of Underwater Trash.
 - [TACO](https://github.com/pedropro/TACO) - Trash Annotations in Context Dataset Toolkit.